Table of Contents

 If especially severe or life-threatening problems have been found, there may be a "Boxed Warning" on the first page of the package insert.
 As the name suggests, this information is clearly shown using capital letters surrounded by a black box, so it will not be overlooked.

 Before you start taking an HIV drug with warnings that might affect you, your health care provider should explain what the warnings mean and tell you what you should watch for so that any problems can be caught early.
 Call your provider or pharmacist right away if you ever have a question or concern about a warning or symptoms you experience when taking the drug.

 This section lists all the side effects that were reported in people who took this medicine while it was being tested.
 Side effects, also called adverse reactions, are effects that are different from what the drug was developed to do.
 These effects are usually grouped according to the body system affected (e.g., liver, skin, stomach), the group of people tested (e.g., adults, children), and perhaps also by how many people reported having each side effect.

 This list of "adverse events" can look frightening because it includes so many problems, ranging from minor to life-threatening.
 Remember that this section lists everything that happened to hundreds or thousands of people (and sometimes also animals when the drug was in the early phases of testing).
 You may experience some of the side effects on the list, or none at all.
-Even the effects listed as being most frequent do not affect everyone who takes the medicine.
+Even the effects listed as being most frequent still only affect a small portion of people who take the medicine.